 In the philanthropic sector, we’re told to find time to evaluate, reflect and learn about our past efforts — but to also keep up-to-date on emerging issues and opportunities.
 What did we learn about our work with homeless Vietnam vets and what are the issues facing vets of our most recent military conflicts?
-What do we know about early learning experiences for African American children and what do we know about the needs of Central American immigrant children?
+What do we know about the early education experiences of African American children and what do we know about the needs of Central American immigrant children?

 As we all know, the social problems that we tackle in this sector are complex, with many interacting parts.
 Poverty, homelessness, poor health — these inter-related outcomes have equally inter-related causes.
 Particularly in place-based change work, where understanding context is critical, learning IS the key strategy for creating change (Patrizi, Thompson, Coffman, and Beer, 2013).